alisatas/new-repo/readme.md

-Updating read me file with new branch
+Updating read me file with new branchgit